jasonrandrews/arm-software-developers/content/en/hw-tools/socrates.md

 You can download Socrates as an individual standalone component, or you can download the complete success kits.
 The installer is available for Linux only.

-Full installation instructions are provided [here](https://developer.arm.com/documentation/101400/1-7-0/?lang=en).
+Full installation instructions are provided [here](https://developer.arm.com/documentation/101400).

 ## Setting up product license {#license}

-Arm Socrates Tool is license managed, and is enabled by a [Success Kit](https://www.arm.com/products/development-tools/success-kits).
-A Hardware Success Kit license is required.
+Arm Socrates Tool is license managed, and is enabled by a [Hardware Success Kit](https://www.arm.com/products/development-tools/success-kits) license.
+Configuration of some Arm IP products require a corresponding license for that IP.

 You will need to set the environment variable `ARMLMD_LICENSE_FILE` to an appropriate license server.
-Full details for this are provided in Section 5 "Setting up the License" of the [Installation Guide](https://developer.arm.com/documentation/101400/1-7-0/?lang=en).
+Full details for this are provided in Section 5 "Setting up the License" of the [Installation Guide](https://developer.arm.com/documentation/101400).

 ## Get started {#start}